 The doctors will tell the couples about the costs of assisted reproductive technologies such as IVF and egg donation and explain the risks of pregnancy after 35 with these methods.
 Tests such as the AMH test are usually performed to check ovarian reserve.

 It should be noted that doctors do not usually recommend a specific time for pregnancy to couples, and this decision depends on the couple's preparation and their plans for the future.
 However, it is often recommended for women who intend to get pregnant at an advanced age to take necessary measures from the age of 20 onwards (such as medical examinations, ovarian reserve tests, and egg freezing).

 5) Does egg quality affect IVF success at an advanced age?

 Yes!
-The quality of women's egg plays an effective role in having a successful pregnancy.
-Aging on the other hand will cause diminished ovarian reserve and so low egg quality.
+The quality of a woman's egg plays an effective role in having a successful pregnancy.
+Aging, on the other hand, will cause diminished ovarian reserve and low egg quality.
 Therefore, maternal aging can also affect the success of IVF.
-The reason is that to experience a successful IVF, it is necessary to have a sufficient number of mature and high-quality follicles in the egg retrieval procedure.
+To experience a successful IVF, a sufficient number of mature and high-quality follicles must be needed in the egg retrieval procedure.

 In conclusion, low-quality eggs can lead to risks such as miscarriage, difficult pregnancy, and IVF failure.
-Therefore, it is important to prevent these complications with techniques like egg freezing at a young age.
+Therefore, preventing these complications with techniques like egg freezing at a young age is important.